Preserving Artifacts: Unveiling the Power of Museum Wax

 How does museum wax work?

-Museum wax works by creating a temporary bond between the object and the surface on which it is placed.
+Museum wax works by a temporary bond between the object and the surface on which it is placed.
 The wax is applied to the bottom or base of the object, and then pressed firmly onto the desired surface.
 The wax adheres to both the object and the surface, creating a secure hold.
 However, it can be easily removed by gently twisting or lifting the object, breaking the bond between the wax and the surface.
 This allows for easy repositioning or removal of the object without leaving any residue or causing damage.

 Is museum wax safe to use on all surfaces?